ankazhao/python-sparselda/README.md

 * lda.topic_words: This file contains most likely words of each topic.
 The number of topic top words is depend on `--topic_word_accumulated_prob_threshold`.

 ### 3. Inference
 Please refer the example: lda_inferencer.py.
-Note that we strongly recommend you to use MultiChainGibbsSampler class.
+**Note that** we strongly recommend you to use `MultiChainGibbsSampler` class for trade off between efficiency and effectiveness.

 ### 4. Evaluation
 Instead of manual evaluation, we want to evaluate topics quality automatically, and filter out a few meaningless topics to enchance the inference effect.